anilbhatt1/Deep_Learning_EVA6_Phase1/S9_CustomResNet_OnecycleLR/README.md

 <!-- Network-Diagram-->
 ## Network Diagram
-- Network Diagrame is ass below
+- Network Diagram is as below
 ![Network]()

 <!-- Loss-And-Accuracy-Plots -->